Adelaide United FC Youth

 Adelaide United Football Club Youth is the youth system of Adelaide United Football Club based in Adelaide, South Australia.
-The team players in the National Premier Leagues, the second level of Australia's soccer pyramid in Australia.
-The club also competes in the under-23s A-League Youth competition.
+The team plays in the National Premier Leagues, the second level of Australia's soccer pyramid in Australia.
+The club also competes in the under-21s A-League Youth competition.

 History

 Early Years (2009–2014)

 The team was founded in 2008, as an Adelaide United representative team for the inaugural season of the National Youth League competition.
 Former Adelaide City player, Joe Mullen was appointed as head coach for Adelaide's inaugural youth squad.
 They finished 2nd to the qualification of the 2009 Grand Final against Sydney FC.
 The final result was a 2–0 loss at Hindmarsh Stadium with Adelaide finishing runners-up into both the premiership and championship.

 Adelaide's top-scorer for their first two seasons was Francesco Monterosso with the first season scoring 13 goals and with the second season scoring 17 goals.
 This was the only back-to-back Golden Boot winner in the National Youth League.

 Within the change of the NYL table format in the second National Youth League season, Adelaide United were still able to qualify for the NYL finals finishing 3rd.
 Adelaide United lost 1–0 to Perth Glory in the semi-final.

 In the 2010–11 season, in the race for the premiership, they finished 3rd again, followed by Central Coast Mariners Youth in 2nd with Gold Coast United Youth being the premiers for the season.